 AnimalVillageNM has had to temporarily suspend registrations for this crucial service, due to funding shortages.
 Please donate NOW at AnimalVillageNM.org.
 See updates on our social media pages!

 To be eligible for our PAW program, you must provide proof that you:

 Receive EBT or Medicaid

-Have an Annual Family Income less than $30,000
+Have a Household Annual Family Income of $30,000 or less

-$45 reservation fee; nonrefundable; no checks
+$45 reservation fee; paid to veterinarian/nonrefundable; no checks

-$12-15 for additional pain medication (medication for day of surgery only is provided at no cost; additional 4 days of pain medication is recommended.
+$12-$15 for additional pain medication (medication for day of surgery only is provided at no cost; additional 4 days of pain medication is recommended.

-To qualify for receiving vaccinations, note that:
+To qualify for receiving these low-cost surgeries, note that:

 You must provide documentation showing that your dog or cat is up to date on the following vaccinations: rabies (legally required by all states, counties, and municipalities), canine or feline distemper/parvo, & Bordetella, (aka ‘kennel cough’).